encoway/edu/readme.md

 EDU does so by allowing components to request being re-rendered/updated based on an **event**.
 An event in terms of EDU is just a name through which it can be referenced by a triggering component e.g., *configuration-changed*.

+## Demo

+There are two projects used for integration testing based on [MyFaces](https://github.com/encoway/edu/tree/master/edu-it-myfaces) and [Mojarra](https://github.com/encoway/edu/tree/master/edu-it-mojarra).
+Each can be launched running the maven command `mvn jetty:run` from within their module folder and viewed in a browser at http://localhost:8080.

 ## Usage

 For usage instructions see module [`edu`](edu).